husainap/https-log-server/README.md

 https log server with self signed certificate.

 # Install
-npm install https-log-server
+npm install --registry=https://registry.npmjs.org/ https-log-server@latest

 ## Usage
 # Server Start:
-nod https-log-server -p port -d path
+node https-log-server -p port -d path
 -p port : port number on which log server should listen (by default 9443) -d path : path at which logs recived will get saved. if not specified logs recived will be saved on the current working diretory where the log server executes.